jeremiah-c-leary/vhdl-style-guide/docs/entity_rules.rst

 entity_014
 ##########

-This rule checks the **entity** keyword is lower case in the closing of the entity declaration.
+This rule checks the **entity** keyword has proper case in the closing of the entity declaration.

+..
+NOTE::  The default is uppercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**